srijan101/XIAO_ESP32C3_OLED_ThingSpeak/README.md

 # XiaoESP32C3_OLED_ThingSpeak
-Arduino code for Seeed Studio Xiao ESP32-C3 with an OLED display.
+Arduino code for Seeed Studio XIAO ESP32-C3 with an OLED display.
 Fetches sensor data from ThingSpeak and displays it dynamically on the screen.
 Includes Wi-Fi connectivity and JSON data parsing.

 # Xiao ESP32-C3 with OLED Display and ThingSpeak Integration